Top 7 questions to ask when hiring an inbound marketing agency

-How do you measure client success?
-Specifically, what reporting does your team offer to track and measure progress made against deliverables or key performance indicators (KPIs) we’ve agreed to as part of our partnership?
+- How do you measure client success?
+Specifically, how does your team measure progress and performance throughout our engagement?
 This could also be a standalone question, depending on the type of work being outsourced to the agency.

 You should not leave a sales call without having an answer to both of these questions.

 Why?
 It’s just like dating — every agency should know who their ideal customer is and, even more importantly, who it isn’t.

 Ask the sales rep what their ideal customer profile (ICP) looks like (i.e. who is a fit for their services), as well as the types of organizations or relationships that haven’t worked out well in the past and why.
 If they know their business and are honest, they should be able to paint a clear picture for you.
 Here’s an example of how IMPACT describes our ideal client.

 This is extremely helpful to know upfront, as it will potentially assist you with self-selecting in or out of additional conversations and a future partnership.
 The answer will vary depending on the agency, but the description of their ICP should cover items like:

 - Size of and number of teams working on the project (how many points of contact can they easily manage and are they willing to work with other vendors)

 - Types and extent of work contracted (aka the level of support needed)